aphilippopoulos248/SunnyLand-1.0/README.md

 Developed by Alexander Philippopoulos

-# Programming
+# Description
 SunnyLand is a 2D platformer made with the Unity game engine.
 It is coded with the C# programming language.
 The goal is to go through different levels while avoiding enemies and collecting gems.

+# Programming
+All the games programming and design was done by me.
+I used the C# programming language to create the dynamic aspects of the game.
+I also designed the games UI and menus.

-# Artwork
+# Artwork and Music
-The artwork is not owned by me.
-It was created by Ansimuz, and I got all the games art by him on the unity asset store.
+The artwork and music is not owned by me.
+The respectable owner of the games art and music is Ansimuz.
+I got all his art and music from his free asset pack.

+# Sound Effects
+I exported the games sound effects from Pixabay